-As World Watches Trump Become President, Protests And Some Celebrations
+PHOTOS: As World Watches Trump Become President, Protests And Some Celebrations

 toggle caption

-Palestinian protesters demonstrate against Trump and the construction of Jewish settlements in the occupied West Bank on Jan.
-20, near the Jewish settlement of Maale Adumim, east of Jerusalem.
+Palestinian protesters demonstrate against Trump and the construction of Jewish settlements in the occupied West Bank, near the Jewish settlement of Maale Adumim, east of Jerusalem, on Friday.

 hide caption

-Palestinian protesters demonstrate against Trump and the construction of Jewish settlements in the occupied West Bank on Jan.
-20, near the Jewish settlement of Maale Adumim, east of Jerusalem.
+Palestinian protesters demonstrate against Trump and the construction of Jewish settlements in the occupied West Bank, near the Jewish settlement of Maale Adumim, east of Jerusalem, on Friday.

 Demonstrators in the Philippines burned U.S. flags and rallied against Trump outside the U.S. Embassy in Manila.
+They demanded an end to U.S. troop presence in the Philippines.
 Trump has praised the Philippine president, Rodrigo Duterte, whose ongoing anti-drug campaign has left more than 5,000 dead since last June.

 Elsewhere, Trump's new role was celebrated.
 In New Delhi, right-wing Hindu supporters of the new U.S. president celebrated even before the inauguration by draping a garland of marigolds on Trump's photo on Thursday.